systemdemo/workshop/workshop/GETTING_STARTED/README.md

 # Getting Started

-## Initial steps
+## Initial Steps

 To get started with the workshop, you will need a Linux operating system that uses systemd as its default init system.
 You can use any Linux distribution that uses systemd, such as Ubuntu, Debian, Fedora, CentOS, or Arch Linux.
-We provide (and recommend using) a Vagrant + Virtual Box setup, that will “allow” you to run this workshop in not only linux, but also macos and windows.
+We provide (and recommend using) a Vagrant + Virtual Box setup, that will allow you to run this workshop in not only Linux, but also MacOS and Windows.

 To install Vagrant with VirtualBox, follow these steps: